Abigail McDowell Abigail McDowell

 though not how i always was

-i could tell you it is the 10mg of prozac
+i could tell you it is the prozac

 the perfectionism